iyempissy/graph-stealing-attacks-with-explanation/README.md

 ## Attack taxonomy based on attacker’s knowledge
 <p align=center><img style="vertical-align:middle" width="300" height="200" src="https://github.com/iyempissy/graph-stealing-attacks-with-explanation/blob/main/images/attacktaxonomy.png" /></p> -->

+## Modules in GSEF attack and it's variants explained

+### Generator:
+- The generator takes the explanations and/or node features and outputs an adjacency matrix
+- First, it assigns weights to all possible edges of each node and is fully parameterized.
+- Then optimizes these weights (parameters) over the training epochs via the final loss function that combines both the classification task loss and the self-supervision task loss
+- The final adjacency matrix is the one that minimizes the final loss function

+### Self-supervision:
+- Some nodes might not be connected to a labelled nodes.
+In such case, they will retain their initially assigned weights.
+Hence, the self-supervision module helps in learning reasonable edge weights for all possible edges
+- The goal is to reconstruct clean features from noisy features
+- It consists of a *GCN* denoising autoencoder that takes as input the generated adjacency and noisy features

+### Classifcation module:
+- Utilize the knowledge of the labels to further optimize the adjacency matrix
+- The classification module is a *GCN* model that takes as input the the node features and the newly optimized adjacency matrix via self-supervision

 ## Results
 All experiments were run 10 times.
 We present the mean and the standard deviation below.